 |Mannequin heads and torsos allow students to practice a broad range of hands-on skills, such as placing a breathing tube, imaging the heart with ultrasound or performing a colonoscopy.|

 The simulations are run from a central control room, from which instructors and students can observe, as those involved in the scenarios try to keep their wits about them in the fast-paced, roleplaying lesson.
 Nearby, in the center’s task-training room, mannequin heads and torsos lie on tables, allowing students to practice hands-on skills needed to place a breathing tube, image the heart or lungs via ultrasound, perform a colonoscopy or remove polyps, an appendix or a gallbladder.
 Virtual-reality ultrasound and surgical simulators with hand-held instruments allow a detailed view of the organ, which bleeds onscreen if a would-be surgeon nicks tissue or a blood vessel.
 At the end of the procedure, the trainee must achieve a certain score to advance to the next level.

-“Surgeries used to last considerably longer at teaching hospitals,” added Steadman.
+“Surgeries used to last considerably longer at teaching hospitals,” Dr. Steadman says.
 “That’s because trainees would hone their skills on real patients.
-With high-tech simulation, UCLA health care providers can now achieve a certain level of proficiency before caring for their patients.”
+With high-tech simulation, UCLA healthcare providers can now achieve a certain level of proficiency before caring for their patients.”